aricart/nats-nextjs-example/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/pages/api-reference/create-next-app).

-This project adds an additional library `@nats-io/nats-core` which provides the basic API for a NATS core client and includes the `wsconnect` function used for establishing a connection to the NATS server.
+This project adds additional libraries `@nats-io/nats-core` and `@nats-io/kv` which provides the basic API for a NATS core client and includes the `wsconnect` function used for establishing a connection to the NATS server as well as accessing JetStream data stored in a KV.

-This project edits the `src/pages/index.js` and adds a simple component that connects to NATS using NATS WebSockets via the `wsconnect` function.
-It connects to the server configured in the `url` property of the `Nats` component, and then creates a wildcard subscription to all messages.
-The last 10 messages and their subjects and their string payloads.
+This project adds:

+- `src/contexts/NatsContext` to track/create a connection on which other NATS components can depend.
+- `src/components/Nats` which displays a logo, and connection status for the client, and creates a subscrption that lists all the subjects that are flying through the system.
+- `src/components/Kv` which monitors a KV for changes

+This project edits the `src/pages/index.js` to use the above components

 ## Getting Started